How to Camp in the Winter: The Definitive Guide To Camping In The Snow

 - While trees will help shelter you from the wind, do not pitch your tent directly under any overhanging branches.
 Branches laden with snow will break from time to time.
 You don’t want to be sleeping under one when it does.

 - Is there a water source nearby?
 Or will you have to melt snow?

 - Is the ground relatively level?

 If you are planning on sleeping with tents (rather than building a snow shelter), then start setting up your camp by getting out your shovel and packing down the snow around your pitch areas.
 Unpacked snow may melt, leaving a very uneven sleeping surface.
-If you can, leave the snow 30 mins or so to settle before beginning to pitch your tents.
+If you can, leave the snow for 30 mins or so to settle before beginning to pitch your tents.

 Pro Tips: At Camp

 - Also, you can also pack up snow onto your shelter from the base up to add an extra layer of warmth.
-A quick warning that this is a two-person job, as you will need your companion inside the tent pushing back to hold the snow up until you have it packed down on top.
+A quick warning: this is a two-person job, as you will need your companion inside the tent pushing back to hold the snow up until you have it packed down on top.

-To create a bit more space, dig a pit under your vestibule(s) out of the snow to a depth of 2 or 3 feet.
+- To create a bit more space, dig a pit under your vestibule(s) out of the snow to a depth of 2 or 3 feet.
 This will 1) allow you to sit comfortably and take off your boots before entering the tent and 2) will create more space to hold the rest of your equipment.
 If, however, you do not have enough room under your tent to store all your equipment, then remember to cover it with a spare tarp.